-Since 1988, QDMA has worked to promote sustainable, high-quality deer populations, wildlife habitats and ethical hunting experiences through research, education, advocacy, and hunter recruitment.
-QDMA teaches deer hunters how to improve local deer populations, habitat and hunting experiences.
+Since 1988, NDA has worked to promote sustainable, high-quality deer populations, wildlife habitats and ethical hunting experiences through research, education, advocacy, and hunter recruitment.
+NDA teaches deer hunters how to improve local deer populations, habitat and hunting experiences.

 When a deer population is socially and nutritionally balanced, hunters witness the full range of social behaviors.